StorozhukDV/StorozhukDV/README.md

 ![](https://komarev.com/ghpvc/?username=StorozhukDV)

 ## BackEnd Developer and Electric Power Engineer
-I am 23 years old.
-About of three years of development experience, trying out different technologies.
+I am 24 years old.
+About of 4 years of development experience, trying out different technologies.

 I have experience in cross-platform development, MSA applications, algorithms for high-load applications

-👩‍💻 I’m currently working on two projects related to new control algorithms for electrical distribution networks
+👩‍💻 I’m currently working on a fintech portal, I am responsible for the analytics and administration sections

 ### Connect with me: